Rushey Mead: Scenery

 The River Soar runs along the west of Rushey Mead and up to Watermead Country Park.

-Area

-The electoral ward of Rushey Mead contains parts of the neighbouring area and suburb of Belgrave meaning that despite the actual geographical location that specific area may also be classed as being in Rushey Mead by virtue of the electoral ward mapping.

 Shopping

 There is a large Sainsbury’s supermarket on Melton Road including a garage and café.

 Transport

 Major Roads

 Rushey Mead is located on the A607 road and the A563 road.

 Bus

-First Leicester service 4 serves Rushey Mead on Glenagles Avenue and Trevino Drive and Arriva Midlands services 5, 5A and 6 all serve Rushey Mead along the A607.
+First Leicester service 4 serves Rushey Mead on Glenagles Avenue and Trevino Drive and Arriva Midlands services 5, 5A and 6 all serve Rushey Mead along the A607 Melton Road.

 All bus services operate along the Golden Mile from and into Leicester City Centre.

 The nearest bus stations, both in Leicester City Centre are the Haymarket and St Margaret's.

 Train

 The nearest train stations are Leicester railway station and Syston railway station.

 The Midland Main Line runs along at the east of Rushey Mead.

 Airport

 The nearest airport is East Midlands Airport, located in Leicestershire and 19.8 mile away from Rushey Mead.